 prior to 1900, 1900-1929, 1930-1949, 1950-1966, 1967-1975, 1976-1982, 1983-1990, 1991-1995, 1996-2002, 2003-2006, 2007-2011, 2012 onwards

-Wall - Cavity wall, as built, no insulation (assumed)
+Wall - Cavity wall, as built, no insulation (assumed) - Prior to 1976

-Wall - Cavity wall, as built, partial insulation (assumed)
+Wall - Cavity wall, as built, partial insulation (assumed) - 1976 to 1982

-Wall - Cavity wall, as built, insulated (assumed)
+Wall - Cavity wall, as built, insulated (assumed) - 1983 onwards

-Other evidence could include copies of any Building Control completion letters for extensions of building works done etc. This would be particularly important for Rooms in Roof.
+Evidence could include the Land Registry Title Register, copies of any Building Control completion letters for extensions or building works done etc. particularly for Room-In-Roof.

 I assessed a property with a cavity wall which had been manually declared on a previous EPC by the energy assessor as having insulation present.